abey79/calc/README.md

 #### Data sharing between context

 Some contexts refer to data from other contexts.
-For example, the `Ast<TokSpan>` context created by the parser, parameterises its contents with `TokSpan`, which in turn contains references to tokens stored in the `TokenStream` context.
+For example, the `Ast<TokSpan>` context created by the parser, parameterize its contents with `TokSpan`, which in turn contains references to tokens stored in the `TokenStream` context.
 For this purpose, `Rc<_>` ref-counted pointers are used.

 The `TokenStream` is the "master" list of tokens: